fleaf5/scintillometry/README.md

 Note that if a directory with this name already exists, the data therein will be overwritten without warning when `extract_realData2.py` executes.

+The extraction routine currently assumes that the input data is of type float32.

 The format of the directory name is: `gate0_numblock_(n)_meff_(mx2)_offsetn_(offsetn)_offsetm_(offsetm)`

 Note that the value of *m* is doubled in the directory name, but you must use the original value of *m* when you perform the decomposition.